DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/20 Sort Data.md

 ---

 Run the code and ensure that grid records are sorted by the `Country` column.
 Click a column header to sort the records by another column.
-Next, we will configure filtering and searching.